The Sign of Four - Part Ten

 Give me your hand.

-On we come.
+Speaker 1 On we go.
 Ah, there we go.

 I see the school.
 Where?
 Right at the front.